kk25gb/AttractionHelper/README.md

 # Attraction Helper

-> A project website that provides attraction information to the viewers. \n I used Vue.js to build the frontend of this website and used SQL DB to store all the testing data.
+> A project website that provides attraction information to the viewers.
+> I used Vue.js to build the frontend of this website and used SQL DB to store all the testing data.

 ## Build Setup